 5. Add a teaspoon or more of Red Pepper Paste. (고추장)

-So now you know how to make the famous bibimbap, which was rated an award winning airline entre.
-But now consider Bibimbap from a nutritional standpoint and as a general diet recommendation.
+So now you know how to make the famous bibimbap, which was rated an award winning airline entre, take a mindful moment to consider Bibimbap from a nutritional standpoint and as a general diet recommendation.

-So when it comes to my diet these days, I find myself mixing in loads of fresh vegetables, seeds, beans, leafy greens, kimchi, the superfood, and living the Bibibimbap Diet!
+So when it comes to my diet these days, I find myself mixing in loads of fresh vegetables, seeds, beans, leafy greens, kimchi, the superfood, and now adding less rice.
+So I’m living the Bibibimbap Diet!
 I highly recommend you give it a try.
-All Korean supermarkets and usually Asian supermarkets too sell that delcious Red Pepper Paste (Gotchu-jang 고추장).
+All Korean supermarkets and Asian supermarkets sell that delicious Korean Red Pepper Paste (Gotchu-jang 고추장).
 The Bibibimbap Diet is tremendously healthy.
 Why not give it a try?